Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Introduction

 Hessenberg varieties are subvarieties of the full flag variety, which were introduced by De Mari, Shayman, and Proceci \cite{DPS} in the 1990s.
-A diagonal matrix $S$ with distinct eigenvalues and a nondecreasing function $h\colon \{1, \dots, n\} \to \{1, \dots, n\}$ with $h(i)\geq i$ for $i=1, \dots, n$, defines a regular semisimple Hessenberg variety $\Hess(S, h)$ of type $A$.
-Owing to their interesting characteristics, Hessenberg varieties have become one of the central objects of research in the related areas, including combinatorics and algebraic geometry.
+A diagonal matrix $S$ with distinct eigenvalues and a nondecreasing function $h\colon \{1, \dots, n\} \to \{1, \dots, n\}$ with $h(i)\geq i$ for $i=1, \dots, n$, define a regular semisimple Hessenberg variety $\Hess(S, h)$ of type $A$.
+Owing to their interesting characteristics, Hessenberg varieties have become one of the central objects of research in related areas, particularly combinatorics and algebraic geometry.
 A surprising instance is that the well-known Stanley--Stembridge conjecture in algebraic combinatorics is shown to be equivalent to a conjecture on the $\mathfrak{S}_n$-module structure of the cohomology of the corresponding Hessenberg variety $\Hess(S, h)$ \cite{BC,G-P}.
-In this context, Cho, Hong, and Lee \cite{CHL}, considered the minus cell decomposition (Bia{\l}ynicki--Birula decomposition) $\bigsqcup_{w \in \mathfrak{S}_n}\Omega_{w, h}^\circ$ of $\Hess(S, h)$ and the cohomology class $\sigma_{w, h}$ of $\Omega_{w, h}\coloneqq \overline{\Omega_{w, h}^\circ}$ to investigate the $\mathfrak{S}_n$-module structure of the cohomology space, where the closure $\Omega_{w, h}$ is called an \emph{opposite Hessenberg Schubert variety}.
-In the same paper, they showed that the support of the class $\sigma_{w, h}$ is the set $\Omega_{w, h}^T$ of torus fixed points of the Hessenberg Schubert variety and provided an explicit combinatorial description of the torus fixed points.
-In the Hessenberg variety $\Hess(S, h)$, the permutations are partitioned according to the Hessenberg function $h$, and there is a set of natural representatives of the partition, called the \emph{generators} for the Hessenberg function $h$; see Section~3 of \cite{CHL2}.
-Notably, Hessenberg Schubert varieties corresponding to the permutations in the same part resemble each other.
-For example, all of them have the same number of $T$-fixed points, where the action of the torus $T$ on a Hessenberg Schubert variety is induced from that of $T$ on the flag variety~\cite{HP}.
+In this context, Cho, Hong, and Lee~\cite{CHL} considered the minus cell decomposition (the Bia{\l}ynicki--Birula decomposition)